alecstem/REUWebsite/materials.md

 ## Project Materials

 These are all of the materials we created during the course of the REU.
-The progress meetings is an overview of each weeks progress, the presentations are slides presenting our research, and the written materials holds our papers and poster.
+The progress meetings are an overview of our progress each week, the presentations are slides presenting our research during the seminars, and the written materials contain our papers and poster.

 ### Weekly Progress Meetings